jchatel/quickmail-next-docs/linkedin/importing-from-linkedin-profile-views.md

 # Importing from LinkedIn Profile Views 👀

-You can automatically import leads who viewed your profile to QuickMail.
-This helps you quickly follow up with interested prospects and increase your chances of conversion.
+You can automatically import leads who viewed your LinkedIn profile into QuickMail.
+This helps you quickly follow up with interested leads and increase your chances of conversion.

+**In this article:**

+- How to enable LinkedIn profile view imports?

+## How to Enable LinkedIn Profile View Imports?

-To enabled this option, go to Channels → LinkedIn → Click on the LinkedIn account → Receiving tab → Check the box 'Create leads from profile viewers' → Choose campaign where you'd like to add the leads (Optional)
+Go to **Channels** → **LinkedIn** → click on the LinkedIn account → **Receiving** tab → check **Create leads from profile viewers** → optionally select a campaign to add the leads to.

 ![screenshot](../images/000_file-opNbf6bGa4.png)